xnajasho/tp/docs/UserGuide.md

 ### Viewing a contact: `view`

-View the full contact details (address, email, description etc) of the person stored in FriendBook
+View the full contact details (address, email, description etc) of the friend stored in FriendBook

 Format: `view INDEX`

-* Views the person at the specified `INDEX`.
+* Views the friend at the specified `INDEX`.
-* The index refers to the index number shown in the currently displayed person list.
+* The index refers to the index number shown in the currently displayed friend list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `view 1` views the full details of the 1st person in the FriendBook. <br>
+* `list` followed by `view 1` views the full details of the 1st friend in the FriendBook. <br>
   ![result for 'view 1'](images/view1.png)

 ### Deleting a person : `delete`

-Deletes the specified person from the FriendBook.
+Deletes the specified friend from the FriendBook.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the friend at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the FriendBook.
+* `list` followed by `delete 2` deletes the 2nd friend in the FriendBook.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st friend in the results of the `find` command.

 ### Adding your profile: `profile`